hamza-ghufran/Journal/content:posts/2020-08-31/index.md

 So listen carefully:

-In our world of the document, whenever an element is inserted into the document `position: static` is set as the **default** positioning property.
+In our world of the document, whenever an element is inserted/added to this document `position: static` is set as the **default** position property.

 <img src="./2-2.png" height="400"/>